derpyzza/river/SPEC.md

 // Variables are immutable by default
 // And also private to their scope

-// to declare a mutable variable add the mut keyword before a variable name: int x = 0;
+// to declare a mutable variable add the mut keyword before the type name: mut int x = 0;
 x = 10;

-pub mut val x = 0;

 // Currently the variable y simply has a none type;
 val y;